wavemotion-dave/DS994a/README.md

 Known Issues :
 -----------------------
 * TI Speech Module is not fully supported yet.
-Games that rely on the module will still play - just no voice except samples on Parsec, Alpiner, Moonmine, Star Trek and Bigfoot where the sound samples are built into the emulator.
+Games that rely on the module will still play - just no voice except samples on Parsec, Alpiner, Moonmine, Star Trek, Bigfoot and Superfly where the sound samples are built into the emulator.
 * MBX-only games (Championship Baseball, I'm Hiding and Terry's Turtle Adventures) will not run as the full MBX system is not emulated (other MBX-optional titles with 1K of RAM work fine).
 * Dragon's Lair 8MB demo will load and run but the sound sampling is not fast enough on the handheld to render the direct sound output.